lukeredpath/swift-responsive-textfield/README.md

 ## Features

-At a high level, it provides:
+At a high level, it provides the ability to:

-* A simple API, making use of SwiftUI bindings to capture entered text and control the text field's first responder status.
+* Use of SwiftUI bindings to capture entered text and control the text field's first responder status.
+* Observe and react to the text field's first responder status.
-* The ability to set the text field's placeholder.
+* Set the text field's placeholder.
-* Support for secure text entry.
+* Enable secure text entry.
-* The ability to handle return key and delete key taps.
+* Easily handle return key and delete key taps with a simple callback.
-* The ability to style the text field using SwiftUI-style view modifiers.
+* Style the text field using SwiftUI-style view modifiers.
-* Support for enabling and disabling the text field using the SwiftUI Environment.
+* Support for enabling and disabling the text field using the SwiftUI `.disabled` view modifier.
-* A composable configuration system for detailed configuration of the underlying UITextField.
+* Configure the properties of the underlying text field using a composable text field configuration system.
-* Control over how and when text editing should be permitted.
+* Control over how and when text changes should be permitted.
+* Customise which standard edit actions are available (e.g. copy, paste).
+* Override and customise the handling of standard edit actions.

 The following features are not currently supported: